rachelxuerui/rachelxuerui.github.io/README.md

 Thanks for checking out my portfolio!
-I have coded this in only HTML and CSS -- all code is written by me.
+I have coded this in HTML, CSS, and Javascript.
+Everything is designed and coded by me - I'm always open to feedback.